-The initial break-in operation should last four hours with the burner at the highest setting.
+The initial break-in operation should last six hours with the burner at the highest setting.
 Provide maximum ventilation by opening windows or doors to allow odors to dissipate.
 Any odors remaining after this initial break-in will be slight and will disappear with continued use.

 This appliance must not be used with glass doors in the closed position.
 This can lead to pilot outages and severe sooting outside the fireplace.
-Refer to Page 10, Figure 3.
+See Figure 3, page 10.